 James Whelan (Director and co-founder)

-James Whelan is an activist educator committed to building powerful social movements that bring about social and environmental justice.
-James has worked with small and large civil society organisations including Greenpeace, Amnesty International and the Wilderness Society on campaigns to protect forests, promote clean air and uphold human rights.
+James Whelan is an activist educator committed to building powerful social movements and the challenging work of striving for social and environmental justice.
+James has worked with small and large civil society organisations on campaigns to protect forests, reduce toxic pollution and uphold human rights.
 He has also been a researcher, research manager and lecturer at several Australian universities, publishing widely on popular education and social movements, participatory democracy and environmental politics.
-He has spoken at national and international conferences.

 James’ community and academic passions blend in his work as director of the Change Agency, a not-for-profit which provides education, training, facilitation and action research support for social change groups in Australia and the Pacific.
 James has facilitated campaign planning, decision-making and evaluation workshops and meetings with hundreds of social movement organisations in the Australia-Pacific region, working with groups of up 1000.
 He lives in Newcastle, on the land of the Awabakal and Worimi people.